 Inspect the roots and leaves and cut off any brown roots or dried leaves with a sharp knife.

 Letting the Pups Callus Over (Optional)

-Propagating succulents usually includes letting the wounds on the cuttings callus over before planting.
+Propagating succulents usually includes letting the wounds on the leaf cuttings callus over before planting.
 You can skip that step for pups with roots and repot them directly, but callusing is necessary when they lack roots in order to increase their chance of survival.

-Place the pups on a piece of cardboard or newspaper in a dark, cool, and dry place for 24 hours.
+Place the pups on a piece of cardboard or newspaper in a dark, cool, and dry place for 24 to 48 hours.
 Wait until the spot where they were separated from the mother plant has developed a protective callus and no longer appears wet.
 Then pot them as described below.

 Replanting the Pups